Terms and conditions

 (b) you suffer or allow any execution, whether legal or equitable, to be levied on your property or be obtained against you or you are unable to pay your debts within the meaning of section 123 of the Insolvency Act 1986, or you cease to trade, or you encumber or in any other way charge the Goods.

-8.1 The price of the Goods will be as quoted on our site from time to time, except in cases of obvious error.
+8.1 The price of the Goods will be as quoted on our site or price list from time to time, except in cases of obvious error.

 8.2 All prices exclude VAT and delivery charges, which will be added to the total amount due.